Kotlin/kotlinx.coroutines/docs/topics/select-expression.md

 Select expression has [onSend][SendChannel.onSend] clause that can be used for a great good in combination with a biased nature of selection.

-Let us write an example of producer of integers that sends its values to a `side` channel when the consumers on its primary channel cannot keep up with it:
+Let us write an example of a producer of integers that sends its values to a `side` channel when the consumers on its primary channel cannot keep up with it:

 ```kotlin